 Supportive Periodontal Care

-After Dr. Torosian, Dr. Fuji and Dr. Sanavi has completed the active phase of periodontal treatment, your periodontal disease will be under control.
+After Dr. Torosian, Dr. Fuji, Dr. Sanavi and Dr. Seyedain has completed the active phase of periodontal treatment, your periodontal disease will be under control.
 He will provide you with a personalized maintenance program of care to keep your gums healthy.

 Maintenance therapy is an ongoing program designed to prevent disease in the gum tissues and bone supporting your teeth.
 Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits with your dentist and Drs.
-Torosian, Fuji and Sanavi will give you an excellent chance of keeping your teeth for your lifetime.
+Torosian, Fuji, Sanavi and Seyedain will give you an excellent chance of keeping your teeth for your lifetime.

 Why is supportive periodontal care important?